MarthaEugenia/run_analysis.R/CodeBook.md

+Code Book

-# ------- 1.
-Merges the training and the test sets to create one data set.
+ ------- 1. Merges the training and the test sets to create one data set.

 features
 2 variables: "feature_id", "feature_labels"